Registering on the site will allow you to solve Sudoku on different devices and save your progress. Register | Log in

 Sudoku

-What does the orange color of the two in square 3 mean?
-The game suggests that the number has no place here.
-Accordingly, 2 should be written in the only remaining cell - at the top right.
-The system helped to solve another question: now we know where 8 should be.
-Thanks to the tool, we managed not only to complete square 3, but also to understand how to fill the cells further.
+Can anyone tell me what the orange colour in square 3 is for?
+It seems the number doesn't fit here.
+So, 2 should go in the only remaining cell, which is at the top right.
+The system also helped us figure out where 8 should go.
+Thanks to the tool, we not only got square 3 done, but we also figured out how to fill the cells going forward.

 Sudoku